WBZ (AM): 1931–1956: NBC affiliation

 The Hull site also provided ample space for WBZ's shortwave station, which had been founded at Springfield as W1XAZ in November 1929.
 It later operated from Millis as W1XK, ultimately becoming WBOS.
-WPIT, the shortwave station operated by KDKA in Pittsburgh, also moved its transmitters to Hull at this time, and in 1941 its operations were folded into WBOS.
+WPIT, the shortwave station operated by KDKA in Pittsburgh, moved its transmitters to Hull at this time, and in 1941 its operations were folded into WBOS.
 The shortwave transmitters soon began carrying government-provided programming (a service that ultimately evolved into the Voice of America) that would remain the shortwave station's primary function until leaving the air permanently in 1953.
 The Hull site would also serve as the home for WBZ's first FM sister station, which operated from there as W1XK, W67B, and then WBZ-FM on several frequencies off and on from November 7, 1940, until November 21, 1948.

 Under the provisions of the North American Regional Broadcasting Agreement, on March 29, 1941, WBZ's "clear channel" assignment was shifted to its present frequency, 1030 kHz.
 WBZ transferred from the Blue Network to the NBC Red Network on June 15, 1942.
-This allowed the station to retain a link with NBC after the Justice Department ordered NBC to divest of one its two radio networks.
+This allowed the station to retain a link with NBC after the Justice Department ordered NBC to divest one of its two radio networks.
 (It opted to sell the Blue Network, which became ABC, the American Broadcasting Company.)
-Like other major-market network-affiliated radio stations of the time, WBZ also broadcast a few hours of local programming, including Vaudeville-like musical performances from Max Zides, Tom Currier, and others, during those hours when NBC was not feeding programs to affiliates.
+Like other major-market network-affiliated radio stations of the time, WBZ broadcast a few hours of local programming, including Vaudeville-like musical performances from Max Zides, Tom Currier, and others, during those hours when NBC was not feeding programs to affiliates.

 The station expanded into television on June 9, 1948, when WBZ-TV (channel 4) first signed on as an NBC television affiliate.
 Westinghouse built new studios at 1170 Soldiers Field Road in the Allston section of Boston to house both the radio and television stations, with the new facility opening on June 17 of that year.
 (Parts of the new facility containing the master control and TV transmitter had already been in use).
-The transmission tower built at the studios for WBZ-TV would also replace the Hull site as WBZ-FM's transmitter.
+The transmission tower built at the studios for WBZ-TV would replace the Hull site as WBZ-FM's transmitter.
 It remained there until Hurricane Carol destroyed the tower on August 31, 1954.
 A power outage caused by the storm disrupted WBZ's programming for three minutes.
 Don Kent started as a meteorologist at the station in 1951, for a tenure that would endure for over three decades.
 The following year, WBZ expanded its broadcasting schedule to 24-hour-a-day programming.